awslabs/aws-athena-query-federation/athena-example/README.md

 *Publish Your Connector To Serverless Application Repository*

-Run `sam publish --template packaged.yaml --region AWS_REGION` to publish the connector to the AWS Serverless Application Repository as a private application available to anyone in your AWS Account.
-This allows 1-click deployments of the connector.
-You can optionally make it public later.
+Run `../tools/publish.sh S3_BUCKET_NAME athena-example` to publish the connector to your private AWS Serverless Application Repository.
+This will allow users with permission to do so, the ability to deploy instances of the connector via 1-Click form.

 Then you can navigate to [Serverless Application Repository](https://console.aws.amazon.com/serverlessrepo/) to search for your application and deploy it before using it from Athena.

 *Publish Your Connector Directly To Lambda*

-In order to deploy our Lambda function we must first ensure that we have a role defined that we'd like our Lambda function to use.
+Alternatively, you can deploy our Lambda function directly.
+First we must first ensure that we have a role defined that we'd like our Lambda function to use.
 Below we have an example IAM policy for a Role that supports Spilling to S3 as well as reading information from Cloudwatch.
 We frequently use Cloudwatch as an example data source since it's API is relatively easily to understand and use in a connector.

 1. Create our new role for our Lambda function by going to the [AWS IAM Console](https://console.aws.amazon.com/iam/) and creating a role named 'athena-example-role' using the below policy json to create a policy for that role.
 Take note of the role arn as we will need it in the next step.